doivglser/mindevenviro-fanciful/README.md

 * mindevenviro

-		to implement "Cont-Sec" to mindevenviro
+		to implement "logger" and "pipestatus" in all scripts for better debugging to implement "Cont-Sec" to mindevenviro
 		better entries for log ~/.wH0rUNSon
-		to implement pipestatus in all scripts for better debugging to write without exclude codes from shellcheck
+		to write without exclude codes from shellcheck portability to: Debian, Fedora, CentOS, and MacOS to add a "Joomla CMS" to localhost to search for the right MySQL syntax to delete id's. (mysql_cp_db) "mindevenviro.rules": "alert/drop rules" for /etc/snort/rules/

-* portability to: Debian, Fedora, CentOS, and MacOS
+		"iptables psad fwsnort": tcp-wrapper

-* Joomla CMS
+		ncurses

-* I search for the right MySQL syntax to delete id's. (mysql_cp_db)
+		GUI's

 * sCRYPtUPdater

   		Make sure you change more than 1 byte, so if you only change one character, then please add a space.